EspoTek/Labrador/README.md

 Suggestions and feature requests belong on the "Issues" page.

 For code submissions, look into Pull Requests.
-Or you can open an issue.
-I'm not picky.  :)

-If you just want to say hello and remind me that people are actually using my product, please email admin@espotek.com
+If you just want to say hello and remind me that people are actually using my product (or if you just don't want to make a GitHub account), please email admin@espotek.com

 Thanks to all.